AVEVA/CONNECT-data-services-developer-docs/content/api-reference/metadata-rules/metadata-access-control-list.md

 <a id="opIdMetadataRuleAccessRights_List Access Rights"></a>

-Gets a list of the `CommonAccessRights` the requesting `Identity` has on the specified rule.
+Returns a list of the `CommonAccessRights` the requesting `Identity` has on the specified rule.

 <h3>Request</h3>